gataky/lorem/README.md

 ## Generating Fake Data

-To generate fake data you must pass a pointer of the element to `Fake`.
+To generate fake data, pass a pointer to the element you want to fake to the `Fake` method:

 ```go
 test := 0